-For that price, you get an Amazon Glow device, a 1-yar subscription to Amazon Kids+ for access to a selection of games, eBooks, and “visual arts activities,” and a set of 7 Tangram Bits, which are physical puzzle pieces kids can use to complete tasks on the projected display.
+The Amazon Glow device comes with a 1-year subscription to Amazon Kids+ for access to a selection of games, eBooks, and “visual arts activities,” and for an extra $30 you can get set of 7 Tangram Bits, which are physical puzzle pieces kids can use to complete tasks on the projected display.

 The Amazon Glow measures 14.2″ x 5.6″ x 5.4″ and has an 8 inch, 1280 x 800 pixel touchscreen LCD display, a 720p “profile camera” for video calls, and a 10W mono speaker.
 It supports WiFi 5 and Bluetooth 5.0.

 The projector creates a projected 19.2 inch touch-sensitive area thanks to a 720p projector camera which can monitor hand and finger motions.